Skip to main content

 Special Thanks

-Thank you to the many departments who help plan and facilitate this event, including: College Of Osteopathic Medicine, University Ministry, Student Activities, First Year Experience, Center for Academic Success and Engagement, and the Unity Center.
+Thank you to the many departments who help plan and facilitate this event, including: Wood College of Osteopathic Medicine, University Ministry, Student Activities, First-Year Experience, Center for Academic Success and Engagement, and the Unity Center.

 © 2024 Marian University